QuantEcon/lecture-python-intro/lectures/eigen_II.md

 (This is a relatively simple version of the theorem --- for more details see [here](https://en.wikipedia.org/wiki/Perron%E2%80%93Frobenius_theorem)).

+In fact, we have already seen Perron-Frobenius theorem in action before in the exercise (TODO: link to Markov chain exercise)

+In the exercise, we stated that the convegence rate is determined by the spectral gap, the difference between the largest and the second largest eigenvalue.

+This can be proved using Perron-Frobenius theorem.

 We will see applications of the theorem below.